rimas-kudelis/neatocontrol/README.md

 Changes
 =========

+      1.9
+      correct charge monitoring.
+      change TestMode logic - now enable only then need. add TCP connect - experimental! (not test)

       1.8
       add "Commands" tab.

       1.7
       add "Scan Line"
       add translation French and German (Thank glnc222) add WinXP theme support
       fix some bugs

       1.6
       BotVac support.
       Auto detect language.

       1.5
       Improve translate.
 Thanx Yuval Kohavi.

       1.4
       The buildup of the battery.
       In the telemetry readings added battery.
       Displays percentage of battery and internal time.
       You can copy to the clipboard sensor readings.

       1.3
       Now you can really control the robot!

       1.2
       Added localization mechanism through files.
       Russian version of the interface.
       Improved user interface.

       1.1
       Auto detect ports and more detailed error output connection Print version when connected
       Partially redesigned interface

       1.0
       first release